thoughtspot/thoughtspot.github.io/_end-user/introduction/getting-started.md

 The **Information Center** teaches new users about ThoughtSpot with a brief lesson on navigation and several quick videos on ThoughtSpot's main features.

-When you sign in to ThoughtSpot, the **Information Center** appears on the right edge of the screen.
+When you sign in to ThoughtSpot, the **Information Center** appears on the lower right edge of the screen.
 It looks like this:

 ![Information center]({{ site.baseurl }}/images/information-center.png "Information center")